yamazhen/scaffold.nvim/README.md

 * Supports Java, Typescript React and HTML file types (so far).
 * Optionally adds a package declartion for Java files based on their directory structure.
 * Configurable to start in insert mode after populating the template.
+* You can create your own templates and specify their directory

 ## Installation
 To install `scaffold.nvim`, you can use any Neovim plugin manager.